-Option Parameters Failover domain controllers This field is displayed only if you choose a connection by using Domain controller host name / FQDN.
+Option Parameters Failover domain controllers This field is displayed only if you choose a connection by using Domain controller host name / FQDN .
 Use a failover domain controller for replicated Active Directory servers in a high availability configuration.
 Specify the host name or the fully qualified domain name, and the port number of the secondary domain controller.
 The secondary domain controller is used when the primary domain controller fails.

-7. If password synchronization is enabled:
+- 7. If password synchronization is enabled: - a.
+You can enable AccessAssistant password reset.

-- a.
-You can choose to enable AccessAssistant/Web Workplace password reset.
-If you choose to enable this feature, users can reset their passwords in AccessAssistant or Web Workplace. - b.
-If you enabled AccessAssistant/Web Workplace password reset, enter the user credentials of a directory user with password reset privileges, host name, and port number.
+If you choose to enable this feature, users can reset their passwords in AccessAssistant.

+b.
+If you enabled AccessAssistant password reset, enter the user credentials of a directory user with password reset privileges, host name, and port number.